Rob Roy MacGregor: Later life

-MacGregor's feud against the Duke of Montrose continued until 1722, when he was forced to surrender.
+Rob Roy's feud against the Duke of Montrose continued until 1722, when he was forced to surrender.
 Later imprisoned, he was finally pardoned in 1727.
 He died in his house at Inverlochlarig Beg, Balquhidder, on 28 December 1734 after an illness brought on by old age and a bad winter, aged 63.

-K. Macleay, M.D., in Historical Memoirs of Rob Roy and the Clan MacGregor quotes, "but he had taken the resolution of becoming a Roman Catholic, and he accordingly left the lonely residence we have described, and returning to Perthshire, went to a Mr. Alexander Drummond, an old priest of that faith, who resided at Drummond Castle."
-Macleay takes the view that Rob did this out of sorrow for his crimes.
+K. Macleay, M.D., in Historical Memoirs of Rob Roy and the Clan MacGregor quotes, "but he had taken the resolution of becoming a Catholic, and he accordingly left the lonely residence we have described, and returning to Perthshire, went to a Mr. Alexander Drummond, an old priest of that faith, who resided at Drummond Castle."
+Macleay takes the view that Rob Roy did this out of sorrow for his crimes.

 Legacy

 Glengyle House, on the shore of Loch Katrine, dates back to the early 18th century, with a porch dated to 1707, and is built on the site of the 17th century stone cottage where Rob Roy is said to have been born.
 Since the 1930s, the Category B-listed building had been in the hands of successive water authorities, but was identified as surplus to requirements and put up for auction in November 2004, despite objections from the Scottish National Party.

 The Rob Roy Way, a long distance footpath from Drymen to Pitlochry, was created in 2002 and named in Rob Roy's honour.

 Descendants of Rob Roy settled around McGregor, Iowa, United States, and in 1849 it was reported that the original MacGregor seal and signet was owned by Alex McGregor of Iowa.
 The Scots Gaelic clan seal was inscribed "S' Rioghal Mo Dhream" ("Royal is my race").
 The signet was a bloodstone from Loch Lomond, and was sketched by William Williams.

 In 1878, the football club Kirkintilloch Rob Roy was founded and named in his memory.

-Early settlers to New Zealand named Roys Peak, Rob Roy Peak and Rob Roy Glacier in honour of Rob Roy MacGregor.
+Early settlers to New Zealand named Rob Roy Peak and Rob Roy Glacier in honour of Rob Roy MacGregor.

+Japanese thoroughbred racehorse Zenno Rob Roy was named after Rob Roy, and became famous for his unbeaten record winning time of 2:29.5 at the 2004 Arima Kinen.